lancevo/lancevo.github.io/_posts/2016-08-30-express-ssl-server.md

 I'm not a security expert, and will not be held responsible for any damages it may causes.
 Please let me know if any of these poses security risks.

-For a more secure setup, see <https://github.com/Daplie/letsencrypt-express>
+For a more secure set up, see <https://github.com/Daplie/letsencrypt-express>

 #Request SSL Certs from Let's Encrypt